CagriCatik/Python/webpage/docs/python-guide/10_Advanced/04_Generators.md

 # i
 ```

-Generators can be used to create iterators for different data types, making them versatile.
+This demonstrates that generators can yield elements of any iterable, providing flexibility in their application.

 ## Handling Exhaustion

-Generators are exhaustive; once you retrieve a value, it's gone.
-Attempting to get more values than available will raise a `StopIteration` exception.
+Generators are exhaustive, meaning they stop producing values once all values have been yielded.
+Attempting to retrieve more values than available results in a `StopIteration` exception.

+### Example: Handling Generator Exhaustion

 ```python
 try: